PreethiTapati/preethimadhuri/README.md

 - 👋 Hi, I’m @preethimadhuri
 - 👀 I’m interested in learning code and build games and websites.
 - 🌱 I’m currently learning html, css, javascript
-- 💞️ I’m looking to collaborate with a right person/platform who can guiding me in the right path to land in a developer role.
+- 💞️ I’m looking to collaborate with a right person/platform who can guiding me in the right path to land in a developer role. more over, am good at googling when am stuck, i spend my time untill it solves( unlees it takes me more than a couple of hours).
 - Thanks in advance if any one is intersted to collabrate with me
 - 📫 How to reach me ...
 preethimadhuri89@gmail.com